herbalvegetable/monopoly-clicker/README.md

 --- Gameplay ---
-- chance to spawn bots to roam around the board
+- chance to spawn bots to roam around the board OR spawn bot every 20 roll count
 - if they land on your property, you get MONEYYY
 - ^^^^^^^VERY IMPORTANT MUST IMPLEMENT FOR ULTIMATE FUN
+- option to autoroll, autobuy property,